-Hubby and I married on 23rd December 1972.
-That means that last week, just before Christmas we celebrated our 37th wedding anniversary.
+Hubby and I married on December 23rd, 1972.
+That means that just before Christmas we will celebrate our 46th wedding anniversary.
 That statement evokes such a mixture of feelings.
-Love, familiarity, age and so much more.

 With the right person at your side, they are the start of a big adventure, which hopefully will have a happy ending.

 Hubby and I met in January 1972 and married just before Christmas 1972 and no, I was not pregnant.

 We had only known each other a few months when Hubby popped the question and I accepted.

 As we made our wedding plans life threw its first spanner in the works

 Of course, with only knowing each other such a short time we had little money for our wedding.
 My father had died three years earlier and it was not going to be easy.

 Still, we were active members of that hippy generation who did not really believe in traditional marriages.
 So, with that in mind a Registry Office wedding was planned.

 I fancied a Christmas Wedding and as Christmas Eve was a Sunday that year December 23rd was the nearest time to Christmas we could marry.